 As for installation, it seems a breeze.
 Let’s take a quick look at how it’s done.

-How to install the KALLAX shelving unit with legs:
+How to install legs on the KALLAX shelving unit

 1. You’ll need to assemble the underframe.
 And the shelf unit if you don’t already have it assembled.

-2. Then remove the lower set of screws of the assembled KALLAX and install a special bracket (provided with the base) on to the KALLAX bookshelf.
+2. Then use a screwdriver to remove the lower set of screws of the assembled KALLAX and install a special bracket (provided with the base) onto the KALLAX bookshelf.

 3. Lastly, place the shelving unit above the underframe and push it into place.
 This should click and lock the unit to the base.
 No drilling required and no worries about drilling into any hollow sections.

 4. As a safety measure, IKEA recommends securing the KALLAX unit to the wall.

 5. And this is how it looks with the underframe.
 Neat!

 Is adding legs a legit IKEA KALLAX hack?